 “Since the Moral Sense has but the one office, the one capacity (to enable man to do wrong) it is plainly without value to him.
 It is as valueless to him as is disease.
 In fact, it manifestly is a disease.” – Mark Twain

 In 1906 Samuel Clemens published “What Is Man?”
 In his story Twain offered a bleak opinion of mankind by setting up a lopsided dialog between a dogmatic old man (O.M.) and a skeptical young man (Y.M.).
 The O.M. starts by stating that man is a machine and nothing more.
 According to the geezer, man is lower than any mammal and beneath the ants.
 Everything man does is determined by training and temperament.
 Man possesses neither free will nor the capacity to understand that he doesn’t have free will.
-As the O.M. explains, our minds control us so effectively that we never even suspect that we are incapable of controlling our minds.
+As the O.M. explains, our minds control us so effectively we never suspect we’re incapable of controlling our minds.

 Surely, the world’s most famous nicotine addict would find an interesting way to explain why all addictions are dopamine addictions and how dopamine addiction is a curable brain disease that has turned into the pandemic to end all pandemics.